-One of the biggest challenges that every organisation faces is becoming too busy to change.
+One of the biggest challenges that every organization faces is becoming too busy to change.

 The mantra of Learn, Innovate, Execute and Repeat enables business to continually evolve, to continually move forward step by step.
 But this mantra has one important caveat – DON’T STOP!